 The information in this publication is subject to change without notice.
 IEEE is not responsible for any errors.
-The Institute of Electrical and Electronics Engineers, Incorporated 3 Park Avenue, New York, NY10016-5997, USA

-Copyright © 2023 by The Institute of Electrical and Electronics Engineers, Incorporated Request for Input Draft ("Version One") Published June 2023
+The Institute of Electrical and Electronics Engineers, Incorporated 3 Park Avenue, New York, NY 10016-5997, USA

+Copyright © 2024 by The Institute of Electrical and Electronics Engineers, Incorporated.
+Request for Input Draft ("Version One") Published June 2023.
+First Printing November 2024.
 Printed in the United States of America.

-IEEE is a registered trademark owned by The Institute of Electrical and Electronics Engineers, Incorporated.
-PDF: ISBN978-0-7381-xxxx-x STDVxxxxx
+IEEE is a registered trademark in the U.S. Patent & Trademark Office, owned by The Institute of Electrical and Electronics Engineers, Incorporated.